 - Making people aware of their career identity and developing their self-management abilities will benefit the degree of employability in your organization.

-If you are an HR professional looking for ways to make the shift from reactivity to pro-activity in sustainable careers, you might find these tips interesting:
+If you are an HR professional looking for ways to make the shift from reactive to proactive career development, you might find these tips interesting:

 - Find ways to make individuals and managers aware of the importance of self-management within one’s career.
 Janssen Pharmaceuticals started try-out workshops on contemporary careers and the importance of self-management.
 Janssen is now organizing such workshops for leaders and team members throughout the entire organization.